-We recently consulted local people on what they would like to see prioritised as part of the Civic Quarter Masterplan, this consultation was guided using eight objectives established using the 2019 public consultation feedback that will be used to bring forward the development.
+We consulted local people in March 2021 on what they would like to see prioritised as part of the Civic Quarter Masterplan, this consultation was guided using eight objectives established using the 2019 public consultation feedback that will be used to bring forward the development.
 They are:

 This is a new way of thinking about how we design places, where development is created so that everything you need to live, work and enjoy your leisure time is in reach within a 15-minute walk or bike ride.
 This concept will help create a thriving community and sustainable local economy and is 21st Century thinking for the future of Farnborough.

 Images of the proposed Civic Quarter, as well as details of the proposals, can be found on the exhibition boards in our virtual exhibition room.

 As you may be aware, Elles Hall and the former police station have now been demolished.
 An improved library space and community facilities will form an important part of the Civic Quarter masterplan, alongside a new square that provides multi use play space for older and younger children, with facilities for skaters and kick bike users.

 Rushmoor Borough Council has separate plans to create a new leisure centre, and the Civic Quarter site is providing the space for this.

 The consultation on the Civic Quarter has now closed.
 We will review the feedback given by local people and bring forward a finalised version of the Masterplan.
 This will be submitted as part of a planning application to Rushmoor Borough Council in Autumn 2021.